 - Book appointment at e-Home Affairs bank branch

 Unfortunately the entire application can not be completed online.
 A passport officer has to verify your identification in person and fingerprints must be taken.
 The only e-Home Affairs bank branches currently available are in Joburg, Pretoria and Cape Town and at specific FNB, Standard Bank, Nedbank and ABSA branches.
 I revived an old bank account I had at Standard Bank specifically to renew my passport using this method.
-The Home Affairs office trauma was enough to convince me that this would be worth it.
-And it was.
 I made a booking for the Friday that week, spent less than 30min at Standard bank (fingerprints and photos were done at the bank) and received an sms a few days later notifying me that my passport is ready for collection.